Do You Look After Someone? Are You a Carer?

 If you are please let us know - we may be able to help you

-If you are cared for by someone or are a Carer yourself please let us know so that we can add it to your record.
+If you are cared for or looked after by someone or are a Carer yourself or you look after someone please let us know so that we can add it to your record.

 Our Carer's Lead at the Practice is our Healthcare Assistant Sally Hankins, she is happy to provide information and help so that Carers and those who are cared for are aware of all the help and support which is available to them.
 Please contact the surgery for details.

 Patients have the right to be accompanied at any practice appointment by their carer if they wish.

 There is a wealth of information on NHS Choices about carers and caring.
 Below are some links into the site that we hope you will find useful.

 - Telling people

 Caring responsibilities can make it difficult to maintain friendships or develop new ones.
 Telling your friends you're a carer is important so they understand and can support you.

 - Taking a break